-Joy Corrigan Hides Her Nipples With Her Palms During Topless Shoot In Miami
+Joy Corrigan Covers Her Breasts With Her Palms During Topless Shoot In Miami

 A photo posted by Joy Corrigan (@joycorrigan) on

-Joy made things steamier after she opted to strike another sexy pose that involved her lying down on the sand with her perky butt slightly raised.
-This time she got more sand on her body and she lay there as if she was washed ashore by the tide.
+Joy made things steamier after she opted to strike another sexy pose that involved her lying down on the sand with her backside slightly raised.
+This time, she got more sand on her body, and she appeared to have been washed ashore by the tide.
 Another photo from the shoot featured her in the same pose but with one of her legs slightly raised.
 Joy proved that even the photos from the shoot where she wore a top would be as hot and steamy as those in which she was topless.

 [Featuresd Image by Anna Webber/Getty Images]